 - Find your best investment options.
 Depending on your income and work situation, different types of savings may be more ideal.
 Work with a financial planner to determine what’s best for you.
 Consider your debt as well.
 Should you pay down credit card debt rather than invest in the stock market?

 - Adjust contribution amounts.
 Most years, adjustments are made to the maximum amounts you can put in retirement accounts.
 If you can afford it, increase your contributions to the new limit.

-- Get your tax documents in order.
+- Most tax documents are required to be sent by January 31 or postmarked by January 31.
+February is a great time to get your tax documents in order.
+Plan now, and don’t wait.
 They’re not due until April, but time passes quickly.
 By getting all of your documents together now, you can beat the rush and get your refund that much sooner.